Taurean Prince NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Taurean Prince could make a big impact for the Minnesota Timberwolves at 10:30 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.
+Taurean Prince and the rest of the Minnesota Timberwolves match up versus the Denver Nuggets in the NBA Playoffs on Wednesday, at 10:00 PM ET.

-With prop bets available for Prince, let's dive into some stats and trends to assist you in making good predictions.
+In this article we will break down Prince's prop bets, using stats to help you make good selections.

 Taurean Prince Prop Bets vs. the Nuggets